Lum1104/Lum1104.github.io/_pages/about.md

 # 🔥 News
+- *2024.06*: We propose a new task and benchmark about understanding emotional triggers.
+Checkout the [EmCoBench](https://github.com/Lum1104/EmCoBench/tree/main). 🔬
 - *2024.03*: One paper about Conversational Emotion-Cause Pair Analysis with LLM is accepted by SemEval 2024, NAACL.
 - *2024.01*: I was awarded the First Prize of Research and Innovation Award (3000 CNY) and Star of Craftsmanship (3000 CNY).
 - *2023.08*: My instance segmentation tutorial has been featured in [MMYOLO v0.6.0 highlight](https://github.com/open-mmlab/mmyolo/releases/tag/v0.6.0)!
 Check out the tutorial [here](https://github.com/open-mmlab/mmyolo/blob/main/docs/en/get_started/15_minutes_instance_segmentation.md) to master the essentials of instance segmentation.